 Amend Clause 19.12 and add Clause 19.12A in Section 2A as follows:

-Transitional Protection for Customers affected by BSC Modification P272
+Transitional Protection for Customers affected by BSC Modification P432 or MHHS

-19.12 Part 4 of the CDCM contains transitional protection for Customers who may be affected by the implementation of BSC modification P272.
+19.12 Part 4 of the CDCM contains transitional protection for Customers who may be affected by the implementation of BSC modification PP432 or any other CT Metering Points catered for by MHHS.
 All DNO/IDNO Parties shall comply with Part 4 of the CDCM, including a DNO Party operating outside of its Distribution Services Area.

+19.13 The User shall initiate the transition for the movement from NHH to HH Settlement for all Customers covered under Clause 19.12 and the DNO/IDNO Party shall conclude the transition by assessing whether the User is charged on an aggregated basis or a Site Specific basis resulting in the Customer requiring a Maximum Import Capacity.

+19.14 The DNO/IDNO Party shall provide contact details to the User relating to agreeing the Maximum Import Capacity.
+The User shall provide the contact details of all the Customers impacted by P432 or MHHS used in providing the information to the Customer under Clause 19.15.

+19.15 Prior to transition, the User shall, as a minimum provide the Customer with the following information: